The Problem

 OpenEBench is developed as an open‑source platform with code repositories hosted on GitHub.
 Contributors follow community standards for version control, code review, and integration.

-- Version control: Both BSC Gitlab and GitHub‑based repositories with clear topic tagging for discoverability.
+- Version control: Both BSC GitLab and GitHub‑based repositories with clear topic tagging for discoverability.

 - Code review: Pull requests are used to ensure changes align with project objectives and maintain quality standards.